phihag/mockmail/README.md

 Installation
 ============

 mocksmtp is written in Python 2.6+.
-Python 3.x is recommended.
-It requires pystache.
+Python 3.x is recommended. mocksmtp requires the pystache library.

 To install mocksmtp on your system, run